jmoenig/Snap/server/notes.md

     + Create custom messages that include `join` and `leave`
         + Done!
     + Getting all message types should ignore 'join' and 'leave' for the event listener...
-      + I would like to store the network default messages in an enum somewhere...
-I am not sure where...
-      + FIXME

 + Create the functionality for the blocks

++ Create server-side `match-making`
+    + DONE

 + receiveSocketMessage support
     + where is allHatBlocksFor called again?
         + fireGreenFlagEvent

-+ Create server-side `match-making`
+        + DONE

++ websocket is created for each process...
+It should either be in the threadmanager or the sprite morph
-+ Create ping-pong game
+    + DONE

-+ Update `ypr.js` for new blocks (serialization)